 - Be the “immediate relative” (spouse, parent, or unmarried child under the age of 21) of a U.S. citizen

-- Have an approved I-130 petition filed by your immediate relative
+- Have an approved I-130 petition filed by their immediate relative

-- Have an immigrant visa case pending with the Department of State and have paid the $230.00 immigrant visa application fee (you must submit a copy of the official receipt for this application fee along with your waiver application)
+- Have an immigrant visa case pending with the Department of State and have paid the $230.00 immigrant visa application fee (a copy of the official receipt for this application fee must be submitted with the waiver application)

-- Be able to demonstrate that your U.S. citizen spouse or parent will suffer extreme hardship if a waiver is not granted
+- Be able to demonstrate that the U.S. citizen spouse or parent will suffer extreme hardship if a waiver is not granted

 - Not be subject to any other grounds of inadmissibility